siansell/perch-cms-fieldtype-piechart/README.md

 An example basic template is supplied in the `templates` folder.

 Piechart data is editable within Perch.
-The chartpreview should update in real time.
+The chart preview should update in real time.
 To add and remove rows, right click and use the context menu.

 ### Attributes